TamimiGitHub/faa-sam-demo/README.md

 - Your curiosity!

 ## Environment Setup
-To setup your AWS Environment, please follow the steps in the [Environment Setup](010-Env-Setup.md) document
+To setup your AWS Environment, please follow the steps in the [Environment Setup](010-Env-Setup.md) document.
+And then follow the workshop parts in order, starting with [Standard Operating Procedures](100-SOPs.md)

 ## Workshop Structure